Online fundraiser for violent West Bank settlers raised thousands, despite international sanctions - ExBulletin

 Givechak and Charidy declined to comment.

-The sanctions could also affect prominent Jewish organizations such as the Jewish National Fund, a 120-year-old group known for buying land, planting trees and carrying out development projects in Israel and the Palestinian territories.
+Sanctions may also affect prominent Jewish organizations such as Jewish National Funda 120-year-old group known for buying land, planting trees and carrying out development projects in Israel and the Palestinian territories.

 Haaretz reported in October that the JNF spent over $1.1 million over the past two years on programs for troubled youth working in unauthorized positions, including Sharvits.

-Note: This story was first published on February 22, 2024.
-It was updated on February 23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to be over $31,000, not $2,500.